Psmths/vultr-terraform-example/README.md

 ### Startup Script

-The startup script is located in two places for convenience.
 Because Vultr expects the script to be passed in Base64 encoding, we can use Terraform's `filebase64` functionality to automatically encode a file in base64 and pass it to this instance, like so:

 ```
 resource "vultr_startup_script" "standup" {